kakavi/metabase/docs/users-guide/08-dashboard-filters.md

 * **Time:** when picking a Time filter, you'll also be prompted to pick a specific type of filter widget: Month and Year, Quarter and Year, Single Date, Date Range, Relative Date, or All Options.
 "Single Date" and "Date Range" will provide a calendar widget, while the other options all provide slightly different dropdown interfaces for picking values.
 Choose "All Options" to get a widget that's just like the time filter in the graphical query builder.
 * **Location:** there are four types of Location filters to choose from: City, State, ZIP or Postal Code, and Country.
 These will all show up as input box widgets unless the field(s) you're filtering contain fewer than 40 distinct possible values, in which case the widget will be a dropdown.
 * **ID:** this filter provides a simple input box where you can type the ID of a user, order, etc.
 * **Other Categories:** this is a flexible filter type that will let you create either a dropdown or input box to filter on any category field in your cards.
 Whether the filter widget is displayed as a dropdown or an input box is dependent on the field(s) you pick to filter on: if there are fewer than 40 distinct possible values for that field, you'll see a dropdown; otherwise you'll see an input box.
-(A future version of Metabase will include type-ahead search suggestions for the input box widget.)
+(A future version of Kenga Analytics will include type-ahead search suggestions for the input box widget.)

 For our example, we'll select a Time filter, and then select the Month and Year option.